kobotoolbox/docs/source/date_time.md

 ### Advanced appearances

-When adding the “Date” question type in the Formbuilder, you can choose from a number of display options (under the question settings).
+When adding the “Date” question type in the formbuilder, you can choose from a number of display options (under the question settings).
 Appearances change the way the question is displayed on web forms and on KoboCollect.

+For the "Date" question type, you can control how the default Gregorian calendar displays by choosing between the options "month-year", "year" and "no-calendar".
+Apart from these options, you can also change the calendar style to supported non-Gregorian calendars.

 ![Adding advanced appearances](images/date_time/advanced_appearance.png)

-To add appearance values that are not listed on the drop-downlist in the Formbuilder, choose "other", and type the appearance value in the text field that appears.
+To add appearance values that are not listed on the drop-downlist in the formbuilder, choose "other", and type the appearance value in the text field that appears.

 ![Advanced appearances](images/date_time/advanced_appearances.png)